Save 2-3% on international transactions

 - Foreign transaction fees.
-When you make a purchase using your card (both overseas and online with international merchants), your Australian dollars are converted to the local currency.
-When this happens, you're usually charged a fee between 2% and 3%.
-If you want to avoid this fee each time you make a transaction overseas, consider a credit card that doesn't charge a foreign currency conversion fee.
+When you pay for something in another currency, your Australian dollars are converted to the local currency.
+This typically attracts a fee between 2% and 3% of the transaction (both when you're overseas and shopping online with international merchants).
+You can avoid this fee with a credit card that doesn't charge a foreign currency conversion fee.

 - ATM withdrawal fees.
-If you use your credit card to withdraw cash overseas, you will be charged the cash advance interest rate and fee.
-Your card may also charge a separate ATM withdrawal fee.
-To avoid these charges, use a debit card or prepaid travel card to withdraw cash instead.
+Even if your credit card doesn't have ATM fees, using it to withdraw cash will attract a cash advance fee and interest charges.
+The only way to avoid these charges is to use a debit card or prepaid travel card when you want to withdraw cash.

 Airport lounge passes and other travel perks

 You can escape the chaos of the airport and relax before your flight with a credit card that offers complimentary lounge passes.

 Some credit cards in Australia offer invitations to Qantas Club, Virgin Australia, American Express and Priority Pass lounges in Australia and around the world.
 The perks will vary between lounges but you can usually expect complimentary food, beverages and access to high-speed Wi-Fi, comfortable seats and workstations.